orbeon/orbeon-forms-doc/form-runner/feature/wizard-view.md

 - the "Next" and "Prev" buttons go to the next or previous first-level subsection if any, and then to the next or previous top-level section's first subsection if any
 - the validated mode, if enabled, still applies only to top-level sections, which means that
     - it is possible to freely navigate through subsections within a given top-level section
-    - however when attempting to navigate to the next top-level section, validation contraints apply
+    - however when attempting to navigate to the next top-level section, validation constraints apply

 *NOTE: Grids directly nested within top-level sections which have any subsections are ignored in this mode.
-The recommendation is to avoid this situation when using subsections navigation and not place grids directly at the same level of first-level subsections.*
+The recommendation is to avoid this situation when using subsections navigation and not place grids directly at the same level of first-level subsections.
+This restriction is lifted in Orbeon Forms 2016.3.*

+*NOTE: Top-level repeated sections are not supported.
+The recommendation is to avoid this situation when using subsections navigation and not use top-level repeated sections.
+This is improved in Orbeon Forms 2016.3 where top-level repeated sections disable subsection navigation for themselves.*

 <!-- TODO: screenshot -->

+[SINCE Orbeon Forms 2016.3]

+Grids directly nested within top-level sections which have any subsections are also part of the navigation.
+Each grid is navigated independently from the other grids.

+The `subsections-nav` attribute on top-level `fr:section` elements can be used to explicitly disable subsection navigation.
+See [Wizard Component](../component/wizard.md#the-subsections-nav-attribute).

 ### Visibility in the table of contents